Pakeezah: Impact

-The Urdu-language dialogue "Aapke paon dekhe, bahut haseen hain.
+The dialogue "Aapke paon dekhe, bahut haseen hain.
 Inhein zameen par mat utariyega ... maile ho jaayenge" ("I saw your feet.
 They are really beautiful.
-Please do not step on the ground ... avoid making them dirty") attained popularity among the audience; India Today and Filmfare gave it a place in their lists of "30 Best Dialogues in Bollywood Movies" (2006) and "20 Most Famous Bollywood Dialogue" (2017), respectively.
+Please do not step on the ground ... avoid making them dirty") attained popularity among the audience; India Today and Filmfare gave it a place in their lists of "30 Best Dialogues in Bollywood Movies" (2006) and "20 Most Famous Bollywood Dialogues" (2017), respectively.
 Actor Madhuri Dixit called Pakeezah her favourite film and filmmaker Sanjay Leela Bhansali said it can make him happy, adding; "We already have Pakeezah.
 There is no need for another."
 Writing for Open in 2018, Dwyer said Pakeezah along with Deewaar (1975), Sholay (1975), and films of Bimal Roy and Guru Dutt "could constitute some kind of 'world cinema', where despite their typical features such as the use of melodrama and heightened emotion especially around the family, an engaging narrative, stars, a certain mise en scène, usually one of glamour, grandiloquent dialogues and all-important songs, they can be appraised on similar critical and aesthetic terms".

 Pakeezah remained one of the most-talked-about Indian films decades after its release, and many books, including their chapters, and articles have been written about it.
 In the 1972 biography Meena Kumari, republished in 2013 under the title Meena Kumari: The Classic Biography, Mehta dedicated the fifth chapter to examining the film's production and release, followed by his commentary.
 Desai wrote the book Pakeezah: An Ode to a Bygone World (2013), providing an inside look at the production, release and thematic analysis.
 The book attracted positive reviews from critics, who praised his writing and extensive commentary.
 Biographer Raju Bharatan's Naushadnama, released that year, also contains a chapter about the film's musical composition and background score.
 Pakeezah is one of ten films whose production and release Padhye covered in her book Ten Classics (2020).
-In 2021, media reported the National Film Archive of India had obtained 18 minutes of film footage that includes a sequence of the original, black-and-white version of "Inhin Logon Ne" with a younger Kumari and different choreography.
+In 2021, media reported the National Film Archive of India had obtained 18 minutes of film footage that includes a sequence of the original, black-and-white version of the song "Inhi Logon Ne" with a younger Kumari and different choreography.

+Musical

+Saad Sheikh of Pakistan adapted the film into a musical dance show in 2022.
+It was also performed in 2023.